Investing in Local Food and Organic Farms

 Become a member of SOIL with a tax deductible donation of $250 or more.
 Then, members make 0% loans to local farmers and food entrepreneurs, by majority vote—one member, one vote, no matter what the size of your donation.
 When loans are repaid, funds are recycled into new loans.
 Over the years, SOIL will slowly grow into a substantial funding resource for the community.

 We’re using charitable donations and 0% loans to fund the next generation of diversified, organic farms and the small food enterprises that bring their produce to the local market.
 This is investing that leaves the returns in, for the benefit of future generations.
 If you are a farmer or food entrepreneur looking for funding, click here.

 To date, SOIL members have made donations ranging from $250 to $50,000—except for farmers, who can join for $25.
-We have gathered to date almost $500,000 from over 150 members.
+We have gathered to date over $500,000 from over 150 members.
 Also, five businesses and an NGO have joined our O% FOR SOIL campaign.
 Our goal is contributions of $250,000 per annum from 150 members.

 Local food is all about relationships.
 As is soil fertility.
 We need a new kind of funding source that supports both.
 It’s Slow Opportunities for Investing Locally.